 WOMEN IN COFFEE

-In light of Turkey’s high femicide rates, the Wandercup team stands united in denouncing violence against women.
+The Wandercup team stands united in celebrating women in coffee.
 We want to use our platform to empower women within our communities and women everywhere.
 To start, we’d like to illuminate the realities of women who work in the coffee industry.